Teksta versija

 (1) This Law prescribes the legal status, functions and tasks of the Ombudsman, and also the procedures by which the Ombudsman shall perform the functions and tasks specified by the Law.

-(2) This Law shall not release an institution from the duty to comply with the rights of private individuals.
-An institution within the meaning of this Law shall be a body of a public person, an institution or an official, and also a person that implements the tasks of State administration.
+(2) This Law shall not release an institution from the obligation to respect the rights of private individuals.
+An institution within the meaning of this Law is a body, an institution or an official of a public entity, and also a person which implements the tasks of State administration.

-(3) The provisions laid down in this Law shall not limit the rights of private individuals provided for by other laws and regulations.
+(3) The provisions of this Law shall not limit the rights of private individuals provided for by other legal acts.

 Section 3.
 Ombudsman